Customer Feedback

 The prop performed very smoothly and the noise was comfortable.
 The pilot could not hide his satisfaction.

-On this Sky Lane we installed a brand new
+On this Sky Lane we installed a brand new Continental engine and the MT propeller.

 So, congratulations to your good work.
 We´ll spread the news!!!